 Product design has become an essential scientific field in engineering.
 Companies that do not innovate die.
 But technological and industrial innovation is only part of the answer.

-- Product design: applying methodologies such as functional analysis, value analysis, etc. within a user-focused design approach.
+- Product design: applying methodologies such as functional analysis, value analysis, and also expertise in in FEM analysis and plastic injection simulation within a user-focused design approach.

 - Rapid prototyping and realistic renderings: using new communication and production methods (sketch and digital models, 3D printing prototypes) to quickly implement the concepts produced in a collaborative process while integrating the various stakeholders in the product lifecycle.